AndersDeath/diary2/000-current.md

 # 23 February - Thursday - Yerevan - 147 day of immigration

 Today is a free day.
 This is quite cool, by the way.
-The weather changed complitely.
+The weather changed completely.